 If you’re drowning in emails, stuck in unproductive meetings or tapping your fingers during a ridiculously long phone call, it can be hard to find the time to do any real work.
 Constant interruptions throughout the day are common.
 Dead-end meetings, overflowing inboxes and staff in a whirlwind of conversations are all key factors that affect our working day.
-And when you weigh up the amount of time lost from such issues, it’s no wonder there’s a sense of anxiety from feeling like you’re constantly paddling to keep your head above the water.
+When you weigh up the amount of time lost from such issues, it’s no wonder there’s a sense of anxiety from feeling like you’re constantly paddling to keep your head above the water.

 Meetings are just one of the hidden operating expenses that cost businesses more money than they realise.
 Great meetings are designed to be a resourceful way to get together and bounce off ideas, overcome obstacles and drive productivity.
 On the other hand, bad meetings aren’t just tediously boring and inefficient; they come with high costs and can drag business’s bottom line right down.